Women in Etruscan society: By the Greeks

 The Etruscan tradition of mixed banqueting was frowned upon by the Greeks, where women lived in the shadows of the home.
 Greek daughters and wives stayed in their place in the domestic setting, rarely appearing in the community.
 As direct neighbors of the Etruscans in Magna Graecia (southern Italy), they were familiar with this difference in custom.
 Theopompus, a Greek historian of the 4th century BC, whom another Roman author, Cornelius Nepos, finds very slanderous, gives a contemptuous description: "Women enjoy all men in complete freedom.
 In the streets they walk boldly alongside men and dine lying next to them.
 They have taken great care of their bodies and faces, removing hair from their skin with melted wax and excelling in nudity".
 "There is no shame," according to Theopompus, "in committing a sexual act in public [...] when they gather with friends, this is what they do: first, when they have finished drinking and are ready for bed and while the torches are still lit, the servants sometimes bring courtesans, sometimes handsome boys and sometimes their own wives [...]
 Etruscan women make children not knowing who the father is".

 By the Romans

-Roman women were slightly freer than Greek women, but the status of Etruscan women was considered scandalous by the Romans, who often described their behavior as licentious and immoral, comparing them to the musicians and prostitutes of Greek or Roman banquets.
+Roman women were considerably more free than Greek women, but the status of Etruscan women was still considered scandalous by the Romans, who often described their behavior as licentious and immoral, comparing them to the musicians and prostitutes of Greek or Roman banquets.
 Titus Livius contrasted the "virtuous Roman mother" to "Etruscan women lying on their banquet beds".